buildsi/build-abi-containers/README.md

 #### 1. Build a container

 The first thing you likely want to do is build your testing container.
 We will be doing a multi-stage build with a testing base from [quay.io/buildsi](https://quay.io/organization/buildsi), combined with a package of interest from [autamus](https://autamus.io).
-To just build the container, for example to test "mpich" which has a yaml file in [tests](tests) you can do:
+The container from autamus currently has multiple versions of the same package installed, as this is what Bolo was doing.
+But we can change this to, for example, install any set of packages on demand from a spack build cache.
+So to build the container for example to test "mpich" which has a yaml file in [tests](tests) you can do:

 ```bash